Choosing The Right Scuba Regulator

 - Whether you want a balanced or unbalanced system

-- What type of fitting will you need to attached the regulator to the dive tank (DIN or Yoke),
+- What type of fitting will you need to attach the regulator to the dive tank (DIN or Yoke),

 - The number of ports that you will require